ben-toker/flowst/README.md

 This is designed to be a basic pomodoro CLI tool built w/ **Rust**.

 Here are the present **TODOs**:
-- Make something a *bit* more polished.
+- pause/resume ! (async is complicated sometimes!!)
--
+- configs window (pre-select and make custom pomo configs!)

 Currently done:
 - The basic application!